 Don’t’ Forget That Injuries Can Happen When You Leave Your Chinchilla Alone

 Chinchilla love playing, jumping, and going crazy inside their cage and outside their cage.

-If you are away, it’s also possible that your chinchilla gets injured or even falls ill while you are away.
+If you are away and leave your chinchilla alone, it’s also possible that your chinchilla gets injured or even falls ill while you are away.